Eigenvalues of Xin-Laplacian on Complete Riemannian manifolds: Abstract

 \section{Abstract}

-In this paper, we firstly consider Dirichlet eigenvalue problem which is related to Xin-Laplacian on the bounded domain of complete Riemannian manifolds.
+In this paper, we consider Dirichlet eigenvalue problem which is related to Xin-Laplacian on the bounded domain of complete Riemannian manifolds.
 By establishing the general formulas, combining with some results of Chen and Cheng type, we prove some eigenvalue inequalities.
 As some applications, we consider the eigenvalues on some Riemannian manifolds admitting with special functions, the translating solitons, minimal submanifolds on the Euclidean spaces, submanifolds on the unit spheres, projective spaces and so on.
-In particular, for the case of translating solitons, some eigenvalue inequalities are universal.
-Moreover, we investigate the closed eigenvalue problem for the Xin-Laplacian and generalize the Reilly's result on the first eigenvalue of the Laplace-Beltrami operator.
-As some remarkable applications, we obtain a very sharp estimate for the upper bound of the second nonzero eigenvalue(without counting multiplicities of eigenvalues) of the Laplace-Beltrami operator on the minimal isoparametric hypersurfaces and focal submanifolds in the unit sphere, which leads to a conjecture and is the most fascinating part of this paper.
+In particular, for translating solitons, our eigenvalue inequalities are universal.
+In addition, we investigate the closed eigenvalue problem for the Xin-Laplacian and generalize the Reilly's result on the first eigenvalue of the Beltrami-Laplacian.
+As some remarkable applications, we obtain a very sharp estimate for the upper bound of the second nonzero eigenvalue(without counting multiplicities of eigenvalues) of the Beltrami-Laplacian on the minimal isoparametric hypersurfaces and focal submanifolds in the unit sphere, which leads to a conjecture and is the most fascinating part of this paper.
+Furthermore, our result hints $2n$ may be the second eigenvalue of Beltrami-Laplacian on the isoparametric hypersurfaces who are not isometric a unit sphere.